-- Set aside a fixed time, or times, to manage emails, and turn it off in between.
-(Some people even have an auto-responder telling correspondents they’ll reply at those set times, and invite them to phone if it’s urgent.)
+- Set aside a fixed time (or times) to manage email, and turn it off in between — Emails can be the bane of our existence, distracting us and forcing us to deal with non-urgent and seemingly important issues when we could be getting higher value tasks done.
+Some people have an auto-responder telling correspondents they’ll reply at set times, and invite them to phone if the matter is urgent.

-- Rethink the email trail.
-Could you complete a task more quickly with a phone call (or even a quick visit to your colleague’s work station)?
+- Rethink the email trail — Do you really need to add to the trail, or could you deal with the task quicker with a simple phone call (or even a quick visit to your colleague’s work station)?

-- Consider implementing online collaboration tools for your team, like Slack and Microsoft Teams.
-These types of tools can help staff work together no matter where they are, or what device they’re on, and can reduce the email deluge by as much as 50%.
+- Consider implementing online collaboration tools for your team, like Slack and Microsoft Teams — These tools can help staff work together no matter where they are, or what device they’re on, and can reduce the email deluge by as much as 50%.

-- Ask your staff to suggest improvements to systems and processes.
-Set aside a regular time—say, once a month—to workshop these ideas with your staff and solve some of those niggly, time-draining problems once and for all.
+- Get your staff involved in coming up with systems and process improvements — Set aside a regular time, for instance, once a month, to workshop ideas with your staff and solve some of those niggly, time-draining problems once and for all.

-- Do you really need that meeting?
-If yes, then define up front what you want to have achieved by the end of it.
-If you can’t think of a goal, consider using another channel for getting input and sharing information.
-And who do you really need in the room?
-Fewer participants help keep meetings faster and on topic.
-You can still keep other colleagues informed before and after the meeting, by asking for their input and sharing minutes.
+- Do you really need to have a meeting? — Ask yourself this before you send out the invite.
+If the answer’s yes, then define up front what you want to get from it.
+If you can’t think of a clear goal, consider using another channel for sharing information and getting feedback.
+And if you still want to call a meeting, think about who you really need in the room.
+Fewer participants means meetings are faster and stay on topic.
+You can still keep other colleagues informed before and after the meeting by asking for their input beforehand and sharing minutes afterwards.

-- Log on to Way We Do first thing in the morning!
-Make sure your staff members each have a login, and show them how they can manage and streamline their work demands to have more control over their own productivity, and get more enjoyment from their work.
-A happy team is a productive team!
+- Log on to Way We Do first thing in the morning! — It’s your most powerful productivity tool, after all!
+Make sure everyone in your team has a login.
+Show them how Way We Do can help them manage and streamline their workload and take control over their own productivity.
+They’ll get more enjoyment and satisfaction from their work, and a happy team is a productive team!